cardboard-iguana/cardboard-iguana.com/notes/netcat.md

 Or just use socat!

-NOTE that in *none* of these cases will the reverse shell pick up on your terminal size, so you’ll need to manually specify it using `stty rows` and `stty cols`.
+NOTE that in *none* of these cases will the reverse shell pick up on your terminal size, so you'll need to manually specify it using `stty rows` and `stty cols`.

 ## Port Forwarding